Salt-laden sea, how much of all your salt

 Portugal found in the sea its core reason for its identity.
 It owes the oceans a compelling wish to expand its limits and to strengthen its culture for almost nine centuries.
 This country breathes a very particular identity, a mix of Fado and Saudade, which has its origin in this long lasting relationship with the sea.

-And with the sea and the history in my mind, I started a journey along the Portuguese coast line.
-During this journey and in search of my own relationship with this sea, I´ve gathered very personal, subjective and introspective pictures, some shot by instinct, some enigmatic, but always evocative of daily discoveries by the sea.
+And with the sea and all the history in my mind, I started a journey along the Portuguese coast line.
+During this journey and in search of my own relationship with this sea and this coast, I´ve gathered very personal, subjective and introspective pictures, some shot by instinct, some enigmatic, but always evocative of daily discoveries by the coast.

 This was the coast that I´ve found; this was the sea I´ve met.
 This was the journey where, as the poet Luis de Camões once said, the land ends and the sea begin.